Neil Gourley

 Neil Gourley (born 7 February 1995) is a Scottish middle-distance runner specialising in the 1500 metres.
-He won the silver medal in the event at the 2023 European Indoor Championships and bronze at the 2015 European Under-23 Championships.
+He won the silver medal in the event at both the 2025 World Athletics Indoor Championships and the 2023 European Indoor Championships and bronze at the 2015 European Under-23 Championships.

 Gourley is the European indoor record holder for the mile and the British indoor record holder for the 1500 m.
 He is a three-time national champion (1500 m).

 Career

-Neil Gourley won a bronze medal at the 2015 European Under-23 Championships.
+Neil Gourley won the bronze medal in the 1500 metres at the 2015 European Under-23 Championships.

+He competed collegiately for the Virginia Tech Hokies, where in 2018 he anchored the men's distance medley relay team to an NCAA championship title.

-In 2019, he reached the final in front of the home crowd at the European Indoor Championships in Glasgow but was unable to compete in it due an illness.
+In 2019, Gourley reached the final of his specialist event in front of the home crowd at the European Indoor Championships in Glasgow but was unable to compete in it due an illness.
+In August 2019, he became the British 1500 metres champion after winning the title at the 2019 British Athletics Championships.

-On 25 February 2023, Gourley broke Josh Kerr's British indoor 1500 m record with a time of 3:32.48 at the World Indoor Tour Final in Birmingham, replacing him at No.8 on the respective world all-time list.
-His win secured him also overall World Tour victory in the event, after his mile win in Boston and runner-up mile finish in New York (with a European indoor record over the distance) earlier that month.
+On 25 February 2023, the 28-year-old broke Josh Kerr's British indoor 1500 m record with a time of 3:32.48 for a win at the World Indoor Tour Final in Birmingham, replacing him at No.8 on the respective world all-time list.
+Gourley's success secured him also overall 1500 m World Indoor Tour victory, after his mile win in Boston, MA and runner-up mile finish in New York, NY (with a European indoor record over the distance) earlier that month.
+In March, he claimed the silver medal in his signature event at the European Indoor Championships in Istanbul behind only Jakob Ingebrigtsen, 3:34.23 to 3:33.95.

+Later that year in May, Gourley opened his outdoor season with a 5000m personal best of 13:16.

+After winning the 1500 metres gold medal at the 2024 British Athletics Championships, Gourley was subsequently named in the Great Britain team for the 2024 Summer Olympics where he finished 10th in the final.

+In Birmingham on 15 February 2025, he broke the British men's indoor 1000m record in a time of two minutes 16.74 seconds.
+Later in August he won his fourth British outdoor title at the 2025 UK Athletics Championships.